bigmoumou/bokeh_tutorial/django-bokeh/graph2django/mysite/README.md

 # How to embed bokeh plot in Django: Quick Start
-This short tutorial is meant for people who want to embed Bokeh plot in Django.
+This short tutorial is meant for people who want to embed Bokeh plot into Django.
-It does not include comparison with others tools.
+It does not include the comparison with others tools.

-## Overviews (It's just two steps):
+## Overviews (just two steps):
 - Step 1. 畫出 bokeh 的圖 (figure)
 - Step 2.
     - Step 2-1. 將 bokeh plot decompose 成 script 和 div